-While browsing Twitter you may have noticed that the browsing process is very fast.
-This fantastic performance is achieved primarily by using a Service Worker which, behind the curtains, intelligently caches the essential features for running the web app, enables offline browsing and is a minimum requirement for Google Chrome to display the PWA installation banner.
+While browsing Twitter, you may have also noticed that the browsing experience is extraordinarily fast.
+This fantastic performance is achieved primarily by using a Service Worker which, behind the scenes, intelligently caches the essential features for running the web app and enables offline browsing.
+This is a minimum requirement for Google Chrome to display the PWA installation banner.

-Another factor that greatly helps in performance is the use of Ajax requests.
+Another factor that greatly helps performance is the use of Ajax requests.

 Using Ajax in Shopify Themes

-Many merchants ask us about using Ajax in Shopify themes, after all, this type of technology makes browsing a lot easier.
+Many merchants ask us about using Ajax in Shopify themes as this technology makes browsing a lot easier.

-Tip: Talk to the Shopify experts to help you to tweak the performance of your theme, they’re the professionals we indicate for this type of work.
+Tip: Talk to the Shopify experts to help you to tweak the performance of your theme, they’re the professionals we suggest for this type of work.

-If you read this far, you also believe that this technology is a game changer.
-The good news is that your Shopify store will now have a long life on the customers’ devices.
+If you’ve read this far, you’re probably now on-board with this technology being a game changer.
+The good news is that your Shopify can now have a more significant, long-lasting presence on your customer’s devices.

 Litefy is the world’s first app that turns any Shopify Store into a Progressive Web App with just a few clicks.

-It’s available on Shopify’s app market and has a 7 days free trial option in case you want to test it out first.
+It’s available on Shopify’s app store and has a 7 day free trial in case you want to test it.
 Click here to go to the app store.